undeadwanderer/loita-hack/README.md

 Requirements:
 * Rainmeter v4.5, only tested the skin in this version.

+Supported players:
+* Basically all that NowPlaying supports.
+I don't currently plan to introduce support for more players.

 How to use:
-* Middle-click the skin to show the options menu where you can choose the player and theme.
+* Middle-click the skin to show the options menu where you can choose the player the skin will get the data from and theme.

 Credits & included resources:
 * [poiru](https://www.deviantart.com/poiru) for [Soita Rainmeter skin](https://www.deviantart.com/poiru/art/Soita-for-Rainmeter-209864541).